omarudolley/dataspace-index-page/README.md

-# Nexus Index Page template
+# Dataspace Index Page template

 Please note that resulted HTML page contains some placeholders from [conf.js](src/conf.js) file.
 The idea is to replace them using